 How IT monitoring works

 For example, to monitor server usage, an IT admin installs an agent on the server.
 A management server receives that data from the agent and displays it to the user via the IT monitoring system interface, often as a graph of performance over time.
-If the server stops working as intended, the tool alerts the administrator, who can repair, update or replace the item until it meets the standard for operation.
+If the server stops working as intended, the tool alerts the administrator, who can repair, update or replace the item until it meets a standard for operation.

 Real-time vs. trends monitoring

-Real-time monitoring is a technique whereby IT teams use systems to continuously collect and access data to determine the active and ongoing status of an IT environment.
+Real-time monitoring is a technique where IT teams use systems to continuously collect and access data to determine the active and ongoing status of an IT environment.
 Measurements from real-time monitoring software depict data from the current IT environment, as well as the recent past, which enables IT managers to react quickly to current events in the IT ecosystem.

 Two extensions of real-time monitoring are reactive monitoring and proactive monitoring.
 The key difference is that reactive monitoring is triggered by an event or problem, while proactive monitoring seeks to uncover abnormalities without relying on a trigger event.
-The proactive approach can enable an IT staff to take action to address an issue, such as a memory leak that could crash an application or server, before it becomes a problem.
+The proactive approach can enable IT staff to take action to address an issue, such as a memory leak that could crash an application or server, before it becomes a problem.

-Point-in-time vs. time-series monitoring: Point-in-time analysis examines one specific event at a particular instant.
+Point-in-time vs. time-series monitoring.
+Point-in-time analysis examines one specific event at a particular instant.
 It can be used to identify a problem that must be fixed immediately, such as a 100% full disk drive.
 Time-series analysis plots metrics over time to account for seasonal or cyclical events and more accurately recognize abnormal behavior.
 Point-in-time analysis relies on fixed thresholds, while time-series analysis employs variable thresholds to paint a broader picture and better detect and even predict anomalies.

 IT monitoring tool options